Monopond/fax-api-client-csharp/README.md

 Your specific faxing requirements will dictate which send request type below should be used.
 The two common use cases would be the sending of a single fax document to one destination and the sending of a single fax document to multiple destinations.

-### Sending a single Fax to Fax Number/Destination:
+###  Fax to a Fax Number/Destination
-To send a single fax to a fax number or destination a request similar to the following code example can be used:
+ To send a single fax to a fax number or destination, a request similar to the following example code can be used:

 ```C#
          private static void sendFaxSample(ApiService apiClient)